Regulatory Affairs & Quality (Special Purpose Award, Level 7)

 The learning will be able to; understand the relevant national and international regulatory standards/systems relating to the healthcare, pharmaceutical, medical devices and allied industries; demonstrate a specialised knowledge of the regulatory frameworks, ethical issues and vigilance in the healthcare, pharmaceutical, medical devices and allied and related industries; critically discuss current quality standards and potential quality improvement systems from a relevant industrial perspective; have a detailed knowledge and understanding of the purpose and requirements of the Quality Management System ISO standards in relation to auditing and the responsibilities of auditors; have a detailed knowledge, understanding and experience of the importance of internal and external auditing within a quality management system; and independently plan and conduct, analyse and report an effective audit.

-Learners may already hold a Higher Certificate (Level 6, 120 credits) in Business, Engineering or Science.
-They may also be eligible for entry according to LIT’s Recognition of Prior Learning procedures.
+QQI Level 6 award, or equivalent qualification in business/engineering or science, and/or relevant life and work experience.
+Applicants may also be eligible for entry according to LIT’s Recognition of Prior Learning procedures.

 Programme Delivery Mode